 - Apple cider vinegar also aids in rising.

 - AIP baking powder which consists of equal parts cream of tartar, baking soda, and arrowroot starch sifted together.
 You can find my recipe here to do it yourself or purchase THIS paleo, AIP baking powder

 Tips and Tricks

 I want you to be successful making this recipe, I want that for all my recipes.
-I take a lot of time creating them and I feel a great responsibility to my readers.
+Creating these recipes takes a lot of time and I feel a great responsibility to my readers.
 Thus, it is important to me that you don’t waste your time or your money.
-So here are my tips and tricks for AIP English Muffin success!
+So here are my tips and tricks for AIP English Muffin success:

-- Measure all your ingredients out ahead of time.
+- Make sure to measure all your ingredients out ahead of time.
 This is called mise en place (meez ahn plahs) is a French term for setting up before you cook.
 It will help things go smoothly and frankly make it more fun.

 - Pick the right plantain.
 You want a big one that is light green, not yellow or blackening.